mkorkalo/autoruuti/README.md

 # autoruuti
-Automatic power dispenser for ammunition reloading use.
+Automatic gunpowder dispenser for ammunition reloading use.

 Don't want to spend 1500 USD for a precision automatic powder dispenser?
 Build your own.
 Cost for the electronics is less than 50 €, plus a laboratory scale worth about 290 €.